Going Hard - Options for a Hard-boot Splitboard Set-up

 See our review here - Catering for wider feet but not running to quite as large sizes , it is also highly comfortable and surfy, and keeps the cost down by using less lower-tech adjustments and buckles than the Slipper - but still works well.

-And if you can affort it… the uber-light Pierre Gignoux Black Snowboard, a carbon hard boot that’s comes in at a whopping €1700-odd, and seems derived from a more cross-country skiing direction, somehow...
+And if you can afford it… the uber-light Pierre Gignoux Black Snowboard, a carbon hard boot that’s comes in at a whopping €1700-odd, and seems derived from a more cross-country skiing direction, somehow...
 If anyone out there has tried it, let us know!

-And lastly The Splitpin, above, is a new to market boot, fabricated in Chur Switzerland.
-It’s a modified Dalbello Quantum ski touring boot (least we think it is) with a changed up spring loaded heel lock and a dynamic shaft manipulation cord.
+And lastly The Splitpin, above, not tried by us yet, is a new to market boot, fabricated in Chur Switzerland.
+It’s a modified Dalbello Quantum ski touring boot with a changed up spring loaded heel lock and a dynamic shaft manipulation cord.
 The Splitpin comes with a Thermoflex heat moulded inner, and it’s actually possible to test the boot, if you visit them in Chur.
+They also offer a fitting service, which is unique, but for this you again must visit them in Chur, but it does cut out all the problems of not being sure what size boot to buy.

 The Atomic Backlands range is also an option here - the Phantom Slippers are based on one of these models after all.
 And for these, you could consider buying Phantom’s “Link Lever”, made specifically for Atomic Backlands, to replace their default rigid ski/walk mode lever arm and give you a more surfy feel – just unscrew the old one, screw in the Link Lever, and bob’s your uncle.